Quotes made by Conor McGregor after he lost abysmally to Floyd Mayweather in 2017 have not aged well in the five years since.

 “Strong in the clinch, great understanding of frames and head position.
 He has some powerful tools he could bring into an MMA game for sure.”

-The amount of money earned in the event has certainly taken the edge of his performances.
+The amount of money earned in the event undoubtedly took the edge off his performance.